Asiedu13/former-js/README.md

 # Getting Started
 Former can be accessed via github
 [Gitub Page](https://github.com/tonysaah/form-js/blob/master/)
+Former JS is compatible with all platforms as well as modern browsers.
+Former is currently not available via CDN therefore must be downloaded and linked to projects in order for effective functioning.

 # What Former can Do
-> Hiding and Showing Forms
+  1. Hide or show forms
-Former is excellent with form switching without reloading of pages.
+Former is excellent with form switching without reloading a page.
+This is quite helpful when you want to apply smooth animations when switching between forms (such as login and signup) on the same part of the page.

 # Dist / Build